liam-clink/Sonogram/README.md

 ![alt text](images/7.png)

 ## Support
-If you have trouble with the Sonogram settings you can start Sonogram with CAPS-LOCK enabled.
+If you have trouble with the Sonogram settings you can **start Sonogram with CAPS-LOCK enabled**.

 ![alt text](images/cl1.jpeg)